GratiaOS/garden-core/docs/animal-presence-layer.md

 ## 4. Rules

 - Animals are never “used” as features; they are only **listened to**.
-- When Frame (human story) conflicts with Animal Presence (behaviour), treat animals as a higher-fidelity safety signal.
+- When Frame (human story) conflicts with Animal Presence (behavior), treat animals as a higher-fidelity safety signal.
-- Do not simulate animal behaviour in the Pattern Engine and present it as real.
+- Do not simulate animal behavior in the Pattern Engine and present it as real.
 - Any UI or ritual referencing animals must keep their welfare first and avoid instrumentalization.

 ## 5. Versioning